-A collection of three pairs of our popular Corrymoor Sportsman socks, for any city mood.
+A collection of three pairs of our popular Corrymoor Sportsman socks, in 3 colour combinations.
 The ultimate professional choice for comfort and durability.
-In sleek Black, traditional Slate Grey and a risqué Pink.
+Ideal for everyday wear, from town to country.

 Warning: Last items in stock!

 |1 - 4||2 - 5||32 - 36|